 • To give students a firm grounding in phonetics, phonology, morphology, syntax, semantics and pragmatics. • To review the core components of the mental grammar with respect to word formation and structure.

-Lectures are organized into six units (i.e. phonetics, phonology, morphology, syntax, semantics and pragmatics) which introduce students to the study of how sounds, words and sentences are made, produced, comprehended, categorized and understood in human languages and theoretically discussed and paradigmatically presented/ described in the field of modern linguistics.
+Lectures are organized into three broad units: structure (i.e morphology and syntax); meaning (i.e semantics and pragmatics); and sound (i.e. phonetics, phonology).
+These units introduce students to the study of how sounds, words and sentences are made, produced, comprehended, categorized and understood and then theoretically discussed and paradigmatically presented/ described in the field of modern linguistics.
 In terms of phonetics it will concentrate on some of the general principles involved in speech production and how to articulate and transcribe the sounds in the IPA (International Phonetic Alphabet) chart.
-Secondly, with respect to phonology it will look at how sound systems are structured (alternations and phonotactics) and how speakers’ phonological knowledge can be described and represented.
-Thirdly, with respect to morphology, it will provide students with the core descriptive terminology and with some of the analytical tools and diagramming techniques that are used in the investigation of morphology (the structure of words) and it will also make students aware of some of the main theoretical differences that currently underlie studies of morphology (word level grammar).
-For syntax this unit will provide students with the core descriptive terminology and with some of the analytical tools and diagramming techniques that are used in the investigation of the structure of sentences, different types of sentence constructions / functions and it will also make students aware of some of the main theoretical differences that currently underlie studies of sentence level grammar.
-With respect to semantics.
-This unit will explore the nature of human language and how linguists categorise and examine it, how meaning is created and expressed.
-The unit will first examine words and concepts, including how words and concepts relate to each other via relations such as synonymy, antonymy, hyponymy, ambiguity, implication, factivity, aspect, and modality.
+With respect to phonology it will look at how sound systems are structured (alternations and phonotactics) and how speakers’ phonological knowledge can be described and represented.
+With respect to morphology, it will provide students with the core descriptive terminology and with some of the analytical tools and diagramming techniques that are used in the investigation of morphology (the structure of words).
+It will also look at a range of different morphological systems across languages.
+For syntax, the unit will provide students with the core descriptive terminology and with some of the analytical tools and diagramming techniques that are used in the investigation of the structure of sentences and the different types of sentence constructions and functions.
+It will also make students aware of some of the main theoretical differences that currently underlie studies of sentence level grammar.
+With respect to semantics, the unit will explore how meaning is created and described.
+The unit will first examine words and concepts, including how words and concepts relate to each other via relations such as synonymy, antonymy, hyponymy.
 Secondly the unit will examine sentence meaning and relations between sentences such as entailment and contradiction.
 Finally, the pragmatics unit will examine the role of context with respect to how people make sense of each other linguistically.
 The topics covered will include the following; examining the interface between semantics, and pragmatics, deixis, presupposition, conversational implicature, speech acts and speech act classification, politeness.The module will take a broadly consensual perspective, but will address, where relevant, controversies and points of contention in the study of language.
 The module will provide hands on training in conducting linguistic analysis of language data.

 The following topics will be covered: